thisisshihan/mpv-player-config-snad/README.md

 Active development:
 mpv is under active development, focusing on code refactoring and cleanups as well as adding features.
 Want a feature?
 Post a patch or request it!

-config files should be Download as zip and copy this files to
+config files should be Download as zip, extract them to a folder and copy the files to

      ...AppData\Roaming\mpv
 or